Intrinsically Motivated Goal Exploration Processes with Automatic Curriculum Learning: Experiments

+The left arm has $4$ joints, with a hook at the tip of the arm.
+A trajectory of the arm is here generated by radial basis functions with $5$ parameters on each of the $4$ degrees of freedom ($20$ parameters in total).

+Two analogical joysticks (Ultrastick 360) can be reached by the left arm and moved in any direction.
+The right joystick controls the Poppy Ergo robotic toy, and the left joystick do not control any object.
+The Poppy Ergo robot has 6 motors, and moves with hardwired synergies that allow control of rotational speed and radial extension.

+A tennis ball is freely moving in the blue arena which is slightly sloped so that the ball comes close to the center at the end of a movement.
+The speed of the ball controls (above a threshold) the intensity of the light of a LED circle around the arena.
+Finally, when the ball touches the border of the arena, a sound is produced and varied in pitch depending on ball position.

-\textbf{Distractors}~~ Several other objects are included in the environment, with which the agent cannot interact.
-The agent is not initially aware that those objects can't be controlled.
-Two $2$D objects are moving randomly, independently of the agent (imagine a cat and a dog playing together), with a noise on each variable added at each time step (between $-0.05$ and $0.05$).
-Six objects are static: the right hand ($3$D) of the robot that is disabled in this experiment, the camera recording the ball trajectory ($3$D), the blue circular arena ($2$D), a yellow toy out-of-reach ($2$D), the red button also out-of-reach ($2$D) and the lamp ($2$D).
+Several other objects are included in the environment, with which the agent cannot interact.
+Two Ergo robots ($2$D objects) are moving randomly, independently of the agent.
+Six objects are static: the right hand ($3$D) of the robot that is disabled in this experiment, the camera recording the ball trajectory ($3$D), the blue circular arena ($2$D), an out-of-reach yellow toy ($2$D), the red button also out-of-reach ($2$D) and the lamp ($2$D).
 All distractor objects are reset after each roll-out.